dan-schel/train-disruptions/docs/database/creating-a-new-database-model.md

 });
 ```

-This is a [Zod schema](https://zod.dev/).
-Zod is a library that lets us any unknown value in Typescript and validate that it follows a certain shape.
+This is a [Zod](https://zod.dev/) schema.
+Zod is a library that lets us take any unknown value in Typescript and validate that it follows a certain shape.
 In our example we check that it's an object with `color`, `usesLeft`, and `drawings` fields.
 We check that `color` is one of the four supported values, `usesLeft` is a number, and `drawings` is an array of strings.

-You'll notice these match the fields in our `Crayon` class, except we're missing ID.
+You'll notice these match the fields in our `Crayon` class, except we're missing `id`.
 This is intentional (more on that soon)!

 ### The `deserialize` method

-Deserializing means parsing a raw JSON value, and convert it to our data class, `Crayon`.
-That's exactly what `deserialize` is for:
+Deserializing means parsing a raw JSON value, and converting it to our data class, `Crayon`.
+That's exactly what `deserialize` is doing:

 ```ts
 deserialize(id: string, item: unknown): Crayon {